Miklós Kocsár

 Miklós Kocsár (21 December 1933 – 29 August 2019) was a Hungarian composer.

+Biography

 He was born in Debrecen, Hungary, (son of László Kocsár and Erzsébet Borsy) and studied composition at the Academy of Music in Budapest with Ferenc Farkas, graduating in 1959.
 After completing his studies, he took a position in 1972 as Professor at the Béla Bartók Conservatory in Budapest, teaching theory and composition.

 From 1974–95, he worked in Hungarian Radio.
 In 1973 he won the Erkel Prize.